Judiciary of New Zealand: Court hierarchy

 The Supreme Court sits at the apex of the New Zealand court hierarchy as the final appellate court.
 Cases may only go to the Supreme Court if it grants "leave to appeal".
 It generally hears appeals of considerable public interest, commercial significance, substantial miscarriages of justice or significant issues relating to the Treaty of Waitangi.
 The chief justice presides over the Supreme Court and is described in the Senior Courts Act 2016 as "senior to all other judges".
 Before the Supreme Court first met in 2004, the Privy Council in London served as the highest court.

 The High Court and Court of Appeal are subordinate appellate courts.
 The High Court is also the highest court of first instance, primarily hearing complex cases or those cases which exceed the lower courts' jurisdiction.
 This includes all criminal trials for murder, manslaughter and treason.
+The High Court also includes a commercial court aspect through the High Court Commercial Panels, which "cover high-value disputes (over $2 million), complex and difficult matters of commercial law as well as proceedings brought by public authorities to enforce regulatory standards of commercial behaviour."
 The District Court hears more than 95% of all criminal trials.
 The Family Court and Youth Court are specialist divisions of District Court, dealing with families and young people, respectively.
 Other specialist courts include: the Employment Court; the Environment Court; the Māori Land Court; the Māori Appellate Court; and disputes tribunals, which are small claims courts.
 The Waitangi Tribunal is a permanent commission of inquiry established under the Treaty of Waitangi Act 1975.

 Law

-New Zealand practices the common law legal system, where the decisions of higher courts constitute binding precedent upon courts of equal or lower status within their jurisdiction, as opposed to the civil law legal system in the continental Europe.
+New Zealand practices the common law legal system, where the decisions of higher courts constitute binding precedent upon courts of equal or lower status within their jurisdiction, as opposed to the civil law legal system.

 The laws of New Zealand are based on English law, some older statutes of the British Parliament (notably the Bill of Rights 1689), statutes of the New Zealand Parliament, and decisions of the New Zealand courts.
 The laws are based on three related principles: parliamentary sovereignty, the rule of law, and the separation of powers.
-In interpreting common law, New Zealand judges have followed British decisions, although they are not bound by them, thereby preserving uniformity with British common law, bolstered by the long-term role of the Privy Council.
+In interpreting common law, New Zealand judges have followed British decisions—although they are not bound by them—thereby preserving uniformity with common law in other jurisdictions, bolstered by the long-term role of the Privy Council.